matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `["clover", "json", "lcov", "text"]`

-A list of reporter names that Jest uses when writing coverage reports.
+A list of reporter names that elric uses when writing coverage reports.
 Any [istanbul reporter](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-reports/lib) can be used.

 _Note: Setting this option overwrites the default values.
 Add `"text"` or `"text-summary"` to see a coverage summary in the console output._